 Nerve entrapment or entrapment neuropathy constitutes a lesion where the peripheral nerve is compressed externally as it passes a bone, around the long muscles and through the structures of fibrous or rigid tissue.

-The imprisonment can be the result of a compression performed by agents outside the body as exercised by the use of very tight and tight clothing, a bad position when sleeping, prolonged contact with hard surfaces, the application of tourniquets and excessive muscle growth per exercise.
+The imprisonment can be the result of a compression performed by agents outside the body as exercised by the use of very tight clothing, a bad position when sleeping, prolonged contact with hard surfaces, the application of tourniquets and excessive muscle growth per exercise.

-It is very common to find this type of ailments when there are previous alterations such as diabetic or alcoholic polyneuropathies, renal failure or acromegaly, among others.
+It is very common to find this type of ailments when there are previous alterations such as diabetic or alcoholic polyneuropathies, renal failure or acromegaly among others.

-The severity of the nerve injury depends mainly on the degree of compression exerted and the time of the pressure.
+The severity of the nerve injury depends mainly on the degree of compression exerted and the time (length) of the pressure.

-Mild-to-moderate compression temporarily leads to abnormal nerve conduction that may even become blocked.
-There are no anatomical modifications to the nerves, however, when the compression is more important invaginations of the myelin layers are observed; this means that there will be no nerve conduction in the area and therefore the limb will not respond as usual.
+Mild-to-moderate compression temporarily leads to abnormal nerve conduction that may become blocked.
+There are no anatomical modifications to the nerves, however when the compression is more important invaginations of the myelin layers are observed; this means that there will be no nerve conduction in the area and therefore the limb will not respond as usual.

 It is characterised by the following symptoms of a neuropathy:

-Motor: (which involves the mobility of the region).
+Motor (involves the mobility of the region):